Richard Nixon's resignation speech

-President Richard Nixon made an address to the American public from the Oval Office on August 8, 1974, to announce his resignation from the presidency due to the Watergate scandal.
+Richard Nixon's resignation speech was a national television address delivered from the Oval Office by U.S. president Richard Nixon the evening of August 8, 1974, during which Nixon announced his intention to resign the presidency the following day, August 9, 1974, due to the Watergate scandal.

 Nixon's resignation was the culmination of what he referred to in his speech as the "long and difficult period of Watergate", a 1970s federal political scandal stemming from the break-in of the Democratic National Committee (DNC) headquarters at the Watergate Office Building by five men during the 1972 presidential election and the Nixon administration's subsequent attempts to cover up its involvement in the crime.
 Nixon ultimately lost much of his popular and political support as a result of Watergate.
 At the time of his resignation the next day, Nixon faced almost certain impeachment and removal from office.

-According to his address, Nixon said he was resigning because "I have concluded that because of the Watergate matter I might not have the support of the Congress that I would consider necessary to back the very difficult decisions and carry out the duties of this office in the way the interests of the nation would require".
+According to his address, Nixon said he was resigning because "I have concluded that because of the Watergate matter I might not have the support of the Congress that I would consider necessary to back the very difficult decisions and carry out the duties of this office in the way the interests of the nation would require."
 Nixon also stated his hope that, by resigning, "I will have hastened the start of that process of healing which is so desperately needed in America."
 Nixon acknowledged that some of his judgments "were wrong," and he expressed contrition, saying: "I deeply regret any injuries that may have been done in the course of the events that led to this decision."
-He made no mention, however, of the articles of impeachment pending against him.
+He made no explicit mention, however, of the articles of impeachment pending against him.

-The following morning, August 9, Nixon submitted a signed letter of resignation to Secretary of State Henry Kissinger, becoming the only U.S. president to resign from office.
+The following morning, August 9, Nixon submitted a signed letter of resignation to Secretary of State Henry Kissinger, becoming the first U.S. president to resign from office.
 Vice President Gerald Ford succeeded to the presidency upon Nixon's resignation.

 Background

-With the release on August 5, 1974 of several taped Oval Office conversations, one of which was the "smoking gun" tape, recorded soon after the break-in, and which demonstrated that Richard Nixon had been told of the White House connection to the Watergate burglaries soon after they took place, and had approved plans to thwart the investigation, Nixon's popular support all but evaporated, and his political support collapsed.
+On August 5, 1974, several of President Richard Nixon's recorded-on-audiotape Oval Office conversations were released.
+One of them, which was described as the "smoking gun" tape, was recorded soon after the Watergate break-in, and demonstrated that Richard Nixon had been told of the White House connection to the Watergate burglaries soon after they took place, and approved a plan to thwart the investigation into it.
+Nixon's popular and political support diminished substantially following the tapes' release.

-Nixon met with Republican congressional leaders two days later, and was told that he would face certain impeachment in the House and subsequent removal from office in the Senate.
-That night, knowing his presidency was effectively over, Nixon finalized his decision to resign.
+Nixon met with Republican congressional leaders two days later, on August 7, and was told that he would face certain impeachment in the House and subsequent removal from office in the Senate.

+The evening of August 7, knowing that his presidency was effectively over, Nixon finalized his decision to resign.

 The president's speechwriter Raymond K. Price wrote the resignation speech.
 It was delivered on the evening of August 8, 1974 from the Oval Office and was carried live on radio and television.